stephenkettley/image-search-app/README.md

-# image-search-app
+# Image Search App (JS Project #11)
-An image search app built using HTML, CSS and JS
+An image search app built using HTML, CSS and JS.